finos/open-source-readiness/docs/bok/Artifacts/CLAs-And-DCOs.md

 - A [software license](Licenses) is issued by the **maintainer** of some software, granting an **end user** some rights over a piece of software (such as allowing them to use it).

-- Similarly, the CLA or DCO is issued by the **contributor** of some code, granting the **maintainer** the right to license this code as part of the main software project.
+- Similarly, the CLA or DCO is issued by the **contributor** of some code, granting the **maintainer** the right to license the contribution as part of the main project.

 > The purpose of a CLA is to ensure that the guardian of a project's outputs has the necessary ownership or grants of rights over all contributions to allow them to distribute under the chosen license, often by granting an irrevocable license to allow the project maintainer to use the contribution - [Contributor License Agreement, _Wikipedia_](https://en.wikipedia.org/wiki/Contributor_License_Agreement)